HaxeFoundation/ocamhaxe/README.md

 OCaml distribution for Haxe compilation

+# Install

-If you have download this as a distribution, simply run `config.bat` to have it setup on your system.
+Download the [Latest Release](https://github.com/haxeFoundation/ocamhaxe/releases/latest) then simply run `config.bat` to have it setup on your system.

 # Build